 The friendly connection

 Two people get chatting, and a friendship develops.
 There may well be a bit of a spark, a bit of under-lying romantic interest… but it remains, to all intents and purposes, a friendship.
-However, one of the ‘friends’ feels a connection and is sure that the other person must feel it too.
-They begin to over-analyse it, looking out for validating signs that the connection is mutual… only to become frustrated that there is no progression from being flirty mates to committed partners – with the end result often being a falling-out and a parting of the ways.
+However, one of the ‘friends’ believes that there is a deeper connection, and is sure that the other person must feel it, too.
+They begin to over-analyse the situation, looking out for validating signs that the connection is mutual – only to become frustrated when there is no progression from being flirty mates to committed partners – with the usual end result being a falling-out and a parting of the ways.
 This situation becomes particularly fraught because of unexpressed, underlying emotional and sexual tension.
-There have been hints… but little or no action.
-Eventually, a crack appears and an argument is picked, but it is usually not about the fact that one of the two believed there was a connection that the other obviously wasn’t feeling (at least, not in the same way); the argument will be about some other issue entirely, which is then (unconsciously) used as a smokescreen.
-Unfortunately, unresolved issues often leave a residue behind, and with the above scenario it is usually still about the connection, and the belief that it was meant to be… so why isn’t it?
+There have been hints, but little or no action.
+Eventually, a crack appears and an argument is picked, generally not about the fact that one of the two believed that more was going on than the other did.
+More often than not, the argument will be about some other issue entirely, which is then (unconsciously) used as a smokescreen.
+Unfortunately, unresolved issues tend to get in the way of honest communication, and so the focus remains upon a connection that was meant to be… but never was.